open-education-hub/operating-systems/content/chapters/io/lab/quiz/bind-error-cause.md

 ## Feedback

 One port may only be bound to **one socket** at a time.
-The fact that it's the same program using it is irrelevant.
+The fact that it's the same program (same source code) using it is irrelevant because they're different processes.